 It occurs due to sporadic mutations in the majority of cases but can be inherited as an autosomal dominant condition.
 Homozygous achondroplasia is lethal.

-There is a prevalence of approximately 1 in 25,000-50,000 births with males affected more frequently than females.
+There is a prevalence of approximately 1 in 25,000-50,000 births with males affected more frequently than females 18.

-Achondroplasia is the most common cause of short limb dwarfism.
-Patients are of normal intelligence with normal motor function.
-However, they may have specific neurologic deficits.
+Achondroplasia is the most common cause of short-limb dwarfism.
+Patients are of normal intelligence and motor function, presenting with delayed motor milestones.
+They may have specific neurologic deficits.
 Stenosis of the foramen magnum can, for example, present with difficulty swallowing or snoring.

 Almost all the bones of the skeleton are affected, and hence all parts of the body have bony changes with secondary soft tissue changes.
 Antenatally it is difficult to diagnose achondroplastic features until the 3rd trimester 13.